davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/testing.md

-Building on our example from the section on [Unit Testing](#geode-testing-unit), you can modify the test to use “live” {pivotal-gemfire-name} objects in a client/server topology as follows:
+Building on our example from the section on [Unit Testing](#geode-testing-unit), you can modify the test to use “live” VMware GemFire objects in a client/server topology as follows: